 The Treaty of Versailles

 While the National Assembly in Weimar debated, the victorious powers negotiated in Paris.
 US President Woodrow Wilson could not push through his “Fourteen Points”.
 The conditions for peace were very hard.

 Germany had to accept responsibility for the losses and damages caused by the war.
 She had to pay large-scale reparations, drastically reduce her troops and hand over most of her war material.
 In addition, she lost large territories and all colonies.
 The left and right banks of the Rhine would be permanently demilitarized.
 Allied troops would occupy the left bank of the Rhine and bridge heads in Cologne for a period of 5-15 years.
 Moreover, the Allies had to right to occupy the right bank, too, if they found that Germany violated the treaty.

-The harsh conditions were a shock to everyone who had hoped for a milder peace on the basis of Wilson’s Fourteen Points.
+The harsh conditions were a shock to everyone who had hoped for a milder peace based on Wilson’s Fourteen Points.
 The Scheidemann administration resigned.
 But there was no other way, on June 28, Germany signed the Treaty of Versailles.

-According to the treaty of Versailles, the Reichswehr had to demobilize her troups early in 1920, and that meant the dissolution of all Free Corps.
-It caused great embitterment among them since they had fought for the new goverment.
+According to the Treaty of Versailles, the Reichswehr had to demobilize her troops early in 1920, and that meant the dissolution of all Free Corps.
+It caused great embitterment among them since they had fought for the new government.